Two Serial Killers Hunted for Victims in Louisiana. They Worked Separately But Terrorized Together.

 Gillis and Lee were snared when technology and old-fashioned detective work caught up with them, but bodies piled up in the ensuing years.

-In the almost two decades since both Baton Rouge serial killers went to prison, DNA methods and analysis have taken law enforcement into new territory.
+In the years since both Baton Rouge serial killers went to prison, DNA methods and analysis have taken law enforcement into new territory.
 In Baton Rouge, the murder rate is still multiple times higher than the average American city.

 But, the two killers are no longer responsible.